dli7319/html-checksum-verifier/README.md

 # Checksum Verifier

-A simple web tool to compute the checksum of some text or small files (~100 MB). \
+A simple web tool to compute the checksum of some text or files. \
-All checksums are computed locally using [node-forge](https://github.com/digitalbazaar/forge).
+All checksums are computed locally using [hash-wasm](https://www.npmjs.com/package/hash-wasm).

 ## Features
 * Each checksum is computed in a separate web worker for better performance.